 Moving to Sweden

-For charming towns, a sustainable way of life, and stunning lakes, Sweden is the perfect place to relocate to.
+For charming towns, a sustainable way of life, and stunning lakes, Sweden is the perfect place to move to.
 Sweden provides an excellent quality of life to its 9.9 million citizens and boasts excellent welfare services, supporting the population from “cradle to grave”.
 It is a very stable country in terms of not just the economy, but also the climate and its infrastructure.
-The culture and history of Sweden is also rich with customs and folklore, and the surplus of facilities and amenities will allow people moving to Sweden a comfortable and affordable way of life.
+The culture and history of Sweden are also rich with customs and folklore, and the surplus of facilities and amenities will allow people moving to Sweden from the UK a comfortable and affordable way of life.

 Orientation

 As Sweden’s Viking ancestors were sea-faring people, many of Sweden’s cities are located on the coast of the country, its major cities also being major seaports.
 Stockholm, Sweden’s capital, is one of the world’s most beautiful capital cities.
 Founded in 1252, it is built on 22 islands and the city itself is home to around 1 million people.
-The city is well-organised, clean, and the industrial, educational, and cultural centre of Sweden.
+The city is well-organised and clean and is known as the industrial, educational, and cultural centre of Sweden.
 Stockholm is located on the Southeast coast of the country, with a concentration of other major cities to the South and along the South coast.

 Learning the Language